JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E2_5.png)

 > [!IMPORTANT]
 > If you see no sample data in the gallery, then you may need to install this into your environment.
-Select the gear icon in the top right corner of the screen, and then click on **Advanced settings**.
-Next, click the chevron next to **Settings** and then select **Data Management**.
-On the **Data Management** screen, click on **Sample data** and then click on the **Install sample data** button.
+Open the [Power Platform Admin Center](https://aka.ms/ppac) in a new browser tab, navigate to the environment settings, search for **Sample data** and then install the sample data by clicking **Install Sample Data**.
 Installation may take a few minutes to complete.
 You can return to the canvas app and refresh the **Contacts** data source to see the sample data in the gallery.
 For further details on installing sample data, refer to the [Microsoft Learn article](https://learn.microsoft.com/en-us/power-platform/admin/add-remove-sample-data).

 ![](Images/Lab2-UsingPowerFxInCustomPages/E2_6.png)